 Single-gear bikes are a good choice if you plan to ride primarily on pavement and other flat surfaces.

-Having extra gears, however, gives you more options, including cruising at higher speeds and riding on hills.
+Having extra gears ,like a mountain bike for example, gives you more options, including cruising at higher speeds and riding on hills.

 If you intend to ride on uneven surfaces, you might want to consider purchasing a 7-speed model that can easily tackle inclines.

 High-quality shifters and derailleurs make it possible to shift gears while your bike is moving and let you navigate unpredictable surfaces.

 Seniors who intend to take on more challenging rides will probably want to choose a bike that has at least 7 speeds.

 This gearing option will make it easier to pedal on inclines, especially if the bike has additional features like fork and seat suspension.